Shaddix/IdentityOAuthSpaExtensions/README.md

 1. If you are using IdentityServer, add the grant validator:
     ```services.AddIdentityServer().AddExtensionGrantValidator<ExternalAuthenticationGrantValidator<IdentityUser, string>>()```.

+    Also include 'external' grant type to existing grant types of your Client (SPA)

 1. That's it.
 Just `.AddAuthentication().AddGoogle()` or `.AddFacebook()` as usual.
 Follow instructions on how to set up applications on [OAuth provider side](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins?view=aspnetcore-5.0).